 The City of Winston-Salem regularly tracks M/WBE spending in four categories: (1) Construction & Repair; (2) Subcontracting; (3) Procurement Card Spending; and (4) Materials & Services.

 Section 3 Business Application

 The City of Winston-Salem certifies businesses as Section 3 eligible for projects federally funded by HUD.
-Businesses wishing to be certified under the Federal Government Section 3 guidelines must visit our office.
 To learn more about the program see the M/WBE Section 3 page.